COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Background

-The BT model assumption is insufficient to capture the full range of general human preferences \citep{munos2024nash,swamy2024minimaximalist}.
-To achieve robust alignment with general preferences, we model the policy optimization problem as a two-player zero-sum game with the objective function as follows:\footnote{We introduce the constant $\frac{1}{2}$ only to ensure the game is zero-sum and it has no effect on its Nash equilibria.}
+The Bradley-Terry (BT) model, while widely used in preference modeling, has fundamental limitations that restrict its ability to capture the full complexity of human preferences such as intransitive preferences, especially when aggregating preferences across diverse populations or when dealing with nuanced, context-dependent decisions \citep{munos2024nash,swamy2024minimaximalist}.
+To address these limitations and achieve alignment with general preferences, following \citep{munos2024nash,swamy2024minimaximalist}, we model the policy optimization problem as a two-player zero-sum game.